 Arrive in Bishkek in the afternoon.
 Free time until dinner.

-Accommodation according to itinerary in twin/double share, except on days 13, 14 & 15 where we will be sharing a yurt with each other.
+-Accommodation according to itinerary in twin/double share, except when sharing a yurt